Clean and monitor your home's air with the best HomeKit air purifiers

-The air in your home plays a critical role in the health of everyone in your household.
-Having a good air purifier in your home can remove allergens, mold, and even viruses, and the best HomeKit air purifiers can do it all with app and voice controls.
-HomeKit air purifiers combine monitoring capabilities from the best HomeKit air quality monitors with advanced filters that automatically take care of your home's air.
+Having a good air purifier in your home can remove allergens, mold, and viruses — and the best HomeKit air purifiers do it all through the Home app and Siri voice controls.
+Most HomeKit air purifiers combine monitoring capabilities from the best HomeKit air quality monitors with advanced filters and automation that automatically can take care of your home's air.
 Here's our guide to the best HomeKit air purifiers that you can buy today.

-- Total purification: Molekule Air Mini+ Small Room Air Purifier
+- Total purification: Molekule - Air Mini+ - FDA-Cleared Medical Air Purifier with Particle Sensor and PECO Technology

+- Sensibo solution: Sensibo Pure - Smart Wi-Fi- Air Purifier Medical Grade True HEPA Carbon Filter

+- Maximum coverage: VOCOlinc Apple HomeKit HEPA Air Purifier 645 sq.ft 99.97% Removal Efficiency Smart WiFi Cleaner

 - Make it smart: Eve Energy - Apple HomeKit Smart Home, Smart Plug & Power Meter